-Physical gold and silver comes without the counter-party risk associated with paper assets, but investors must still manage the risk of loss or theft.
+Physical gold and silver come without the counter-party risk associated with paper assets, but investors must still manage the risk of loss or theft.

 Before sharing our list of hiding places, we want to impress upon you the importance of installing a security system at your house.
 Burglaries are on the rise, and you have a lot more to lose from a home break-in than just your silver and gold.

-That said, here's one important rule and a few simple strategies that can dramatically reduce the risk your stash is stolen.
+That said, here's one important rule and a few simple strategies that can dramatically reduce the risk of your stash being stolen.

 Rule #1: Don't Talk about Your Holding

 A huge percentage of thefts involve inside knowledge.
 The larger the circle of people who know you have valuables, or worse – exactly where those valuables are hidden – the greater the chance that information will be shared with a crook.
 The best policy is to share the details on where to find your gold storage with 1-2 people you trust and impress upon them the need for privacy.
 If thieves don't know you have a precious metals stash, they are less likely to risk life and limb targeting your home at random.